Posted on 12.2.13

 But amid the romance, how many people enter into a relationship with their eyes wide open and think about how their relationship might affect their families?

 Last year’s Valentine’s Day was full of romance and excitement when Tom proposed to Tara, his girlfriend since student days.

-The couple have been renting a flat for 18 months, and before they get married next summer they would like to buy a house.
-They know that they are able to afford for a mortgage, but are unable to find between them the £30,000 to put down as a deposit.
+The couple has been renting a flat for 18 months, and before they get married next summer they would like to buy a house.
+They know that they are able to afford a mortgage, but are unable to find between them the £30,000 to put down as a deposit.